Skip to main content

 About me

-I am an Associate Professor of International Finance at George Washington University in Washington, D.C.
-My main fields of research are International Finance, Financial Economics and Empirical Banking.
+I am an Associate Professor of Economics and International Affairs at George Washington University in Washington, D.C.
+I am an affiliated faculty at the Elliott School of International Affairs and the Institute for International Economic Policy at GWU.
+My main fields of research are International Finance, Financial Economics, Empirical Banking, and Open Economy Macroeconomics.
 I have a special interest on financial intermediaries and how they affect international capital flows and economic activity.
 More specifically, I have been working on how the use of well-known benchmark indexes by financial intermediaries affects both financial markets and real economic activity.

 More personally, I grew up in Buenos Aires, and studied economics at Universidad del CEMA.
 Afterwards, I moved to Barcelona and completed the Msc. in Economics at Barcelona GSE.
 Later on, I received my Ph.D. in Economics and Finance from Universitat Pompeu Fabra.
 I also spent one year as a visiting doctoral student in the Financial Markets Group (FMG) at the London School of Economics and Political Science.